We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 9. Inspect During a Walkthrough

 Your home inspector will send you a full report with their concerns about your property.
-Many times the report will contain only positive news, but you’ll also get to review minor details like scuffed doorways and crooked screws along your breaker box.
+The report will often contain only positive news, but you’ll also get to review minor details like scuffed doorways and crooked screws along your breaker box.

 Take your inspector’s report with you on your initial walkthrough with your builder.
 You can compare the pictures with what you see and discuss how to fix them.
 Your builder will likely hand you a roll of painter’s tape so you can mark anything they need to repair.
 Homeowners often mark things like paint splatters that need another coat or creaking hinges in their cabinets